 Whether your property is governed by the rules of the CARES act or not, here are some powerful tips for handling late and unpaid rent during these unprecedented times.

-Approaching tenants with unpaid or late rent requires understanding during these tumultuous times.
-Demanding tenants pay their rent or face eviction won’t get you paid any faster.
-However, as a landlord, it’s your duty to request payment of rent and inform tenants of the consequences for non-payment.
-You just need to do it in a way that makes tenants feel understood.
+Approaching tenants with late rent payments requires understanding during these tumultuous times.
+Demanding tenants pay immediately or face eviction won’t get you paid any faster, especially when a tenant is having trouble paying rent.
+However, as a landlord, it’s still your duty under the rental agreement and lease agreement to request payment of rent and inform tenants of the consequences when past due rent goes unresolved.
+You just need to do it in a way that makes tenants feel understood and encourages them to avoid late rent payments in the future.

 Nobody asked to be laid off from work for this extended period of time.
-Approach your tenants with understanding and compassion for their situation.
-If you must send a letter demanding payment of rent, word it in a way that communicates your understanding and sympathy for their situation.
-For example, say something like, “we understand that times are tough and you may not have a source of income right now.
+If a tenant stops paying rent altogether or can only manage partial rent payments, approach the situation with understanding and compassion.
+If you must send a late rent notice, word it in a way that communicates empathy for their circumstances.
+For example, say something like, “We understand that times are tough and you may not have a source of income right now.
 We’re all in the same boat until the economy reopens.”

-Be firm in your request for payment of rent due, but don’t be overly callous and robotic with your letters.
+Be firm in your request for rent due, including any applicable late fee, but don’t be overly callous or robotic in your communication.
 Remember that every letter you send to your tenants could one day be used in court during the eviction process.
-Request rent payments as usual according to Texas and federal landlord-tenant laws, but add a pinch of compassion.
+Request rent payments as usual according to Texas and federal landlord-tenant laws, and consider safeguards such as rent guarantee insurance, but always add a pinch of compassion to your approach.

 From the 5,000-foot view, no Round Rock, Texas property investor can truly afford to forgive rent for months on end and remain profitable.
 However, these are unprecedented times and everyone is suffering financially.
 If you can waive rent for your tenants without hurting your ability to put food on the table for your family, do it.